Ali1/cakephp-bruteforce/README.md

         );
         // this will not affect any other action except ones containing the username and password data points in $this->request->getData()
 ```

-#### Other uses

-Designed to work with other data but no examples available.